-Alphabet letters, letters, vowels, and consonants formed into words, sentences, paragraphs, and books spoken signed, whispered, written and printed,, From friendly advice to impassioned speeches and from dusty volumes to daily tabloids, messages are sent and received, with each sender trying to impart knowledge….and wisdom.
+Alphabet letters, letters, vowels, and consonants formed into words, sentences, paragraphs, and books spoken signed, whispered, written and printed, From friendly advice to impassioned speeches and from dusty volumes to daily tabloids, messages are sent and received, with each sender trying to impart knowledge….and wisdom.

 Woven, ingrained into human fabric is the desire to learn and understand.
-Our mind sets us apart from animals, and we analyze, conceptualize, theorize, discuss, and debate everything from science to the supernatural.
+Our mindsets us apart from animals, and we analyze, conceptualize, theorize, discuss, and debate everything from science to the supernatural.
 We build schools, institutes, and universities, where learned professors can teach us about the world and about life.

-Knowledge is good, but there is a a vast difference between “knowledge” (having the facts) and “wisdom” (applying those facts to life).
+Knowledge is good, but there is a vast difference between "knowledge" (having the facts) and "wisdom" (applying those facts to life).
 We may amass knowledge, but without wisdom our knowledge is useless.
 We must learn how to live out what we know.

 The wisest man who ever lived, Solomon, left us a legacy or written wisdom in three volumes- Proverbs, Ecclesiastes, and the Songs of Songs.
 In these three books, under the inspiration of the Holy Spirit, he gives practical insights and guidelines for life.

 In our Bible Study session this past Tuesday, I ask the people to give me the definition of wisdom.
-And then I asked them to give me examples of individuals from the Old and New Testament who in their opinion were wise or used wisdom.
-They were able to give many names such as: Abraham, Moses, Noah, David, Esther, Jesus, Paul, Timothy, just to name a few.
-Then I gave them the definition according to Webster’s the definition of wisdom and prudence or prudent.
+And then I asked them to give me examples of individuals from the Old and New Testament who in their opinion was wise or used wisdom.
+They were able to give many names such as Abraham, Moses, Noah, David, Esther, Jesus, Paul, Timothy, just to name a few.
+Then I gave them the definition according to Webster's the definition of wisdom and prudence or prudent.
 Prudent is one of those words that show up many times in the Book of Proverbs.
 Here is the meaning of wisdom and prudent or prudence below.